Carbamoylphosphatase Deficiency Type I

 12. Diuretics: Remove excess fluid from the body.

-13. Antifungal medications: Treat fungal infections.
+13. Antifungal medications: Treat infections.

 14. Anti-anxiety medications: Address emotional distress.